-The Sierra Club does not object to the 13 standard offer programs and market transformation programs being considered as part of the 2024 plan.
-However, AEP Texas should be doing more, particularly for low-income Texans and for those living in multi-family housing.
+The Sierra Club does not object to the standard offer programs and market transformation programs being considered as part of the 2025 EECRF plan.
+However, they are offering the same programs they have in previous years.
+AEP Texas should be doing more, particularly for low-income Texans and for those living in multi-family housing.
 AEP Texas appears to have no Residential Load Management SOP or MTP to provide incentives to participating Service Providers and Aggregators for reducing peak electric demand at residential premises, despite several commercial programs.
-AEP Texas should consider adopting programs similar to those offered by Oncor Electric and Centerpoint Energy in their 2024 plans.
+AEP Texas should consider adopting programs similar to those offered by Oncor Electric in their 2025 plan.
+Recently, ONCOR and other utilities filed a proposed pilot residential demand response program to work with retail electric providers and yet AEP Texas is not proposing to offer this program even as a pilot in 2024.
 The program could engage Service Providers and Aggregators, including retail electric providers, to provide demand response capability using remotely controlled load control devices in homes.
 In addition, AEP Texas should also consider adding a smart thermostat direct install program, especially ones focused on low-income and multi-family properties.

 We also would note that the majority of AEP Texas programs seem focused on the summer months, even though recent events such as Winter Storm Uri, and more recent record peak demands show the need to focus on residential and commercial winter loads.
 While they have added a winter SOP it appears to be focused only on commercial customers.
+They should be providing incentives for space heaters, water heat pumps and other appliances that help reduce winter loads.